 If you have suggested resources, please send them to firstname.lastname@example.org for consideration.

-If you work in philanthropy, we invite you to register for a Forum member account to access additional tailored resources such as occasional webinars and monthly newsletters to further your learning.
+If you work in philanthropy, we invite you to register for a free Forum member account to access additional tailored resources such as occasional webinars and monthly newsletters to further your learning.
 Thank you for joining us on this journey.